rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="RobertGeraghty.jpg" style="width: 150px;">

-Robert Geraghty is a network engineer in Alaska.
-He is is currently build and maintaining communications infrastructure in several parts of the state.
+Robert Geraghty is a network engineer in Alaska, currently a senior in the ODU CS program.
+He is is currently designing and building communications infrastructure across Alaska.

 <br>